sanskrit-coders/sanskrit-coders.github.io/content/content/ocr/ocr-ing.md

 The answer is a definite NO to the "simply add it to the output stream."
 It WILL try to figure out if the word makes sense in the context of the rest of the document together with comparison to the visual evidence.

+Prompts and usage elsewhere.

+- Dharmamitra (Google Gemini, billing covered by grant money)

 #### Google vision

 - [sk](https://skrutable.info/ocr) individual billing
-- Dharmamitra (Google Gemini, billing covered by grant money)

 Tesseract